kiba/Writings/fac/chp25_interlude_mechatron_machines.md

 # Chapter Twenty-five: Interlude: Mechatron Machines

-This list is not a comprehensive overview of Mechatron machines, units, technology, and equipment.
+This list is not a comprehensive overview of Mechatron machines, units, technologies, and equipment.

 ## **Category: Warfare**

 * **Doom Buggy** - The first autonomous ground unit of the Mechatron military, developed using the original "car" blueprint.
-Without this vehicle, it is impossible for Mechatron to contest territory beyond its base and core territory, and ultimately to access the Stargate, leading to Remnant.
+Without this vehicle, it is impossible for Mechatron to contest territory beyond its base and core territory, or access the stargate.
 The original autonomous blueprint was a hacked together prototype that works well enough.
-Since then, much of the space intended for humans was removed and the buggy was instead packed with everything else, cumulating in the MK Three Doom Buggy, which support for modules.
+Since then, much of the space intended for humans was removed and the buggy was instead packed with everything else, cumulating in the MK Three Doom Buggy, which supports modules.
+Those modules allowed for ease of customization.
 It can equip everything from shield, standard sensor package, scouting drone, to weapons.

 * **Shiftcycle** - The first transforming autonomous ground unit that can transform from a motorcycle into a four legged body plan, resembling a cheetah.
 It was almost canned by the ruling royals for being too complicated, unreliable, and too difficult to maintain and manufacture.
 The machine's mobility on the battlefield allowed Mechatron to contest area where previously only legged infantry could, as well as being speedy as wheeled units when necessary.
 The design opened the way for more transforming Mechatron designs.

-* **Light Infantry Bot** or **LIB** - Utilized exoskeleton as a base, a humanoid design is built.
-The humanoid robot proved to be the workhorse of ground units, taking the exact same role of infantry in seizing and controlling territory, as well being capable of operating weapons and technologies intended for humans.
+* **Light Infantry Bot** or **LIB** - A humanoid robot design derived from exoskeletons found in power armor, it proved to be the workhorse of ground units, taking the exact same role of infantry in seizing and controlling territory, as well being capable of operating weapons and technologies intended for humans.

 * **Gatling Turret** - The basic turret of any Mechatron military installation.
 When firing, it made loud burping sounds, expending bullets at stupendous rate.
 However, the fire rate can be adjusted downward for low rated threats and to conserve ammo.

-* **Heavy Infantry Bot** or **HIB** - Twice the mass of the LIB, this design trades for heavier firepower and armor at the expense of mobility and speed.
+* **Heavy Infantry Bot** or **HIB** - Twice the mass of the LIB, this design traded heavier firepower and armor at the expense of mobility and speed.

 * **Battle drone** - As its name implied, quadropters equipped with weapons, usually small arms.